 School news is regularly updated via our various social media sites such as the school website (www.surbitonhigh.com), Instagram (@surbitonhighgirlsprep) and Facebook (/surbitonhigh).
-There is a Prep School newsletter twice every term which is emailed to all parents.
 Please check the school calendar on MIS for up-to-date information on events.

 Personal Data